 In order to be able to register for the exam, an applicant needs to be approved by the BC College of Social Workers.
-In order to be approved the College required a completed application form.
-Applicants are strongly encouraged to read the information about applying to the College.
-That information can be found here.
+To receive the College’s approval to register for the exam, an applicant must first submit a completed application form.
+Information about applying to the College can be found here.

 There are a number of ways that candidates can prepare for the exam.
 One of the foundations to success is a sound educational program which prepares students for practice.